 Andalucian Spanish is spoken in parts of southern Spain (Andalusia & Extremadura), northern Africa (Melilla & Ceuta), and Gibraltar.

-1) ¿Ónde ehtá mi abitazión?shown using the International Phonetic Alphabet (IPA):
+1) ¿Ónde ehtá mi abitazión?

 Language information at Wikipedia